Course Description

 Textbook

 We will follow the textbook "A Data-Centric Introduction to Computing", by Fisler, Krishnamurthi, Lerner, and Politz.
-It is freely available online at https://dcic.pdi.run, and all readings will be linked to from appropriate parts of this site.
+However, we have made a few MINOR changes, so you should use our version of it, available freely online at https://dcic.pdi.run (you should see a banner at the top that says it is our version, and the menus should always be yellow) and all readings will be linked to from appropriate parts of this site.

 Collaboration and Academic Honesty